makehackvoid/makehackvoid.com/meetings.md

 Regular Space Opening Times
 ========================

-The space is open for lots of times through the week.
+The space is open lots of times through the week.

 * [Check the Google Calendar](/#calendar) for scheduled openings and events.
 * [Check the Makers mailing list](http://www.makehackvoid.com/mailman/listinfo/makers) for other times the space is open.